junxit/us-congress-bills-110/bill.md

 ## § 7.
 Authorization or appropriations

 There are authorized to be appropriated to the Fund $5,000,000 for each of fiscal years 2008 through 2012 to carry out this Act.

+## § 8.
+Ineligible countries

+Amounts provided as a grant under this Act may not be spent on projects in Iran, Syria, Cuba, Sudan and North Korea.